MNFaust/Cowrie-dl/README.md

 # Purpose

-The goal of the repository is for security professionals & students to have access to data that is currently being used to exploit common and new vulnerabiliites.
+The goal of the repository is for security professionals & students to have access to data that is currently being used to exploit common and new vulnerabilities.

 # Format